 Learn more about Strategies for Success

-If you’re curious about this city you’ll be calling ‘home’ for the next four years, this is the program for you!
-Experience Baltimore beyond the campus through different lenses, and learn about the socioeconomic issues facing Baltimore.
+If you’re curious about the city you’ll be calling ‘home’ for the next four years, this is the program for you!
+Experience Baltimore beyond the campus through different lenses and learn about our vibrant city.
 Join us as we explore unique and colorful neighborhoods that reveal the heart, spirit, and diversity of our city’s residents!
-Build new relationships within your Loyola family as well as the Baltimore community through service, volunteering, reflection, and engaging conversations.
+Build new relationships within your Loyola family and Baltimore neighbors through community-led learning, individual and group reflection, and engaging conversations.
 Take a fresh look at this historic city!